 We are a wellness center in the beautiful Ojai Valley.
 Contact us for more information or to find out how you can help.

 - We believe that we have the power to influence our healing.

 - We believe that horses, art, movement, and nature can inspire positive change in our lives.

 - We believe that wellness is more than being free from illness, but a dynamic process of change and growth.

-The mission of White Horse Wellness Center is to help cancer patients and survivors, children and adults with special needs, veterans, seniors and their families get wellness through horses, art, therapeutic movement, and nature.
+The mission of White Horse Wellness Center is to help cancer patients and survivors, children and adults with special needs, veterans, seniors, their families, and anyone who needs it, get wellness through horses, art, therapeutic movement, and nature.

 The wellness center is a peaceful place to rest and rejuvenate away from a medical setting.
 A supportive atmosphere facilitates exploration, learning and creativity.
 A ranch setting provides respite in a natural, outdoor space that allows the profound healing that's possible through horses and riding.

 We're committed to improving the lives of everyone involved in our organization: our clients, volunteers, donors, staff, and community.
 This includes the horses, because everybody's got to love what they're doing for it to be great.
 And we're dedicated to making something great for the community.